Consider the onion: It is a staple of the Indian diet, and no other crop has more influence on India’s political economy.

 By 2014, both oil and international commodity prices had crashed, and India’s agricultural sector was reeling from back-to-back droughts.
 But soon as Modi came to power, Consumer Food Price Inflation fell to 7% from about 13% the previous year.
 In 2016, it fell to 5.5%, and by 2018, when general elections were just a year away, it had been reduced to 1.3%.

 Himanshu (who goes by only one name), an economist in New Delhi’s Jawaharlal Nehru University, said that one need not look any further than the first annual budget of the newly installed Modi government to gauge what drove its larger policymaking.
 Modi had cut budgetary allocation for agriculture by a quarter compared to the 2014 fiscal year.

 “I have been asking this question: Why would one reduce allocation toward agriculture when the sector is emerging from [the effects of] a double drought?”
-Himanshu told Newlines.
+Himanshu said.
 “Bringing down inflation doesn’t mean you cut down allocation for agriculture.
 And I think that to bring down inflation is in itself a problematic agenda.
 This obsession with low inflation is hurting the farmers because it is hurting macroeconomic stability.”